 Best Running Backpacks

 Heading for a run, you may just pop on your runners, shorts, and off to the races you go, right?
 Actually, not so fast.
 You most likely need to carry your keys, cell phone, water, and perhaps, some money to ensure you are fully prepared for any situation.
 Aside from strapping these items to you like a pack mule, or shoving everything into pockets where they aren’t secure, how can a runner most easily carry needed items?
 The answer is simple, invest in a running backpack, and all of your items will be securely stored with minimum bother to you.
-You might wonder what kind of backpack to get, because when you run, you want to feel as free and uninhibited as possible.
+You might wonder what kind of backpack to purchase because, when you run, you want to feel as free and uninhibited as possible.
 Check out our buying guide below to get started on your search for the perfect running backpack.

 - Gregory Miwok 18